glip-gg/Glip-wallet-android/README.md

 ## Wallet sdk usage demo app

 `demo` module in this repo contains the sample usage of Glip wallet sdk.
-Demo can also be downloaded directly from the releases section. https://github.com/glip-gg/Glip-wallet-android/releases/download/v0.1/demo-release.apk